paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 ### Preparing the Codeception folders

-Create the basic codeception testing suite using the bootstrap command
+We create the basic codeception testing suite using the codeception `bootstrap` command as follows:
 ```
 codecept bootstrap
 ```
-This will create the tests folder and all default configurations.
+This will create the `tests` folder and all default configurations.
-You may be told that modules are added and asked if you wisht to run `composer update`.
+You may be told that modules are added and asked if you wish to run `composer update`.
 Answer `y` for yes.

-If you get any error, it is likely because codeception was not able to access the correct files because of the path. delete the tests and vendor folders, composer.json, composer.lock, and codeception.yml with the following commands:
+If you get any error, it is likely because codeception was not able to access the correct files because your path environment viariable does not contain `.`.
+Now you have to delete the tests and vendor folders, composer.json, composer.lock, and codeception.yml with the following commands:
 ```
 rm -rf tests
 rm -rf vendor